A professional publishing network with shared upside

 Split evenly among members who commented on or contributed to the first-touch and last-touch items.

 Funds hosting, tooling, weekly sessions, and the shared work of running the network.
+This becomes 45% when the manual invite lane pays.

 Discovery and closing